-A visual flow analysis using red dye introduced into the outflow from the Plant allowed confirmation of what appeared to be equal flows from each of the ten diffusers.
+A visual flow analysis using dye introduced into the outflow from the Plant allowed confirmation of what appeared to be equal flows from each of the ten diffusers.
 The ten duckbill valves appear to be functioning as intended.
 The interior sealing surface of the rubber valves, or "lips" are clean and free from any marine fouling or observable deposits that would prevent full closure and full sealing contact when under a no-flow condition.
 With full closure contact, the migration of sediment from the ocean is prevented.
-Reference survey video file "2020_OutfallSurvey_DiffuserSection" from 10:28:40 to 10:29:05
+Reference survey video file "2021_OutfallSurvey_DiffuserSection" from 10:07:40 to 10:07:50

-Image 1 - Duckbill contact sealing surface during no-flow (Screen capture taken from diver video track)
+Image 2 - Duckbill contact sealing surface during no-flow (2021 image)

+At the time of the 2023 dye discharge, the incoming (high) tide was just peaking and reaching the slack period.
+Ocean conditions were light swell and calm surface.
 Observable dye was confined to the diffusers, with no leakage indications betrayed from any other areas of the diffuser section surveyed.
-No dye was observed at the blind flange at the outfall end, and the flange appears to be solid.
+No dye was observed escaping from any area inshore of the diffuser section, nor at the blind flange at the outfall end.
+The end flange appears to be solid with all fasteners in place and secure.